Analysis: Who’s pulled ahead in UW’s quarterback competition?

 More specifically, they highlighted the Huskies’ position competitions — at quarterback, running back, wide receiver, tight end, nickelback, safety, etc. They clarified where the depth chart stands heading into the summer.

-So, over the next 10 days, let’s dig deeper into each specific position — who’s expected to start, who’s pushing for playing time, and who may be tempted to hightail it to the transfer portal.
+So, over the next 10 days, let’s dig deeper into each specific position — who’s expected to start, who’s pushing for playing time, and who might be tempted to hightail it to the transfer portal.

 And, of course, let’s start with the quarterbacks.